h5py/h5py/docs/strings.rst

 .. warning::

    Fixed-length string datasets will silently truncate longer strings which are written to them.
-Numpy byte string arrays do the same thing.
+NumPy byte string arrays do the same thing.

    Fixed-length strings in HDF5 hold a set number of bytes.
    It may take multiple bytes to store one character.